Local structures on stratified spaces: Introduction

-is an equivalence for each compact stratified space $X$ -- that is, the space of conically smooth automorphisms of an open cone is homotopy equivalent to the space of conically smooth automorphisms of the link around the cone point.
+is a homotopy equivalence for each compact conically smooth stratified space $X$.
+That is, the space of conically smooth automorphisms of an open cone $\sC(X):= X\times[0,1)\amalg_{X\times\{0\}}\{0\}$ is homotopy equivalent to the space of conically smooth automorphisms of the link $X$ around the cone point.
 (See \S\ref{sec:endomorphisms}.)
-As a consequence, our theory has the advantage of avoiding the pathologies emanating from pseudo-isotopies; this allows us to study families of stratified spaces without encountering the issues illuminated in~\cite{htww}.
+As a consequence, our theory has the advantage of avoiding the aforementioned pathologies.
+In contrast, the naive theory of smooth families is marbled with pseudo-isotopies, as we now explain.
+For $Z$ a smoothly stratified space, let $\Aut^{\sf naive}(Z)$ be the subspace of those stratum-preserving homeomorphisms which restrict to diffeomorphisms on each stratum (a weaker condition than conical smoothness).
+Consider the basic example of $Z=\sC(X)$ with $X$ a compact smooth manifold; so $Z=\sC(X)$ is a stratified space with two strata, the cone point $\{0\}$ and its complement $X\times (0,1)$.
+In this case, restriction to the complement of the cone point defines an isomorphism